-As this couple resolve their differences, their love for one another solidifies.
+As this couple resolves their differences, their love for one another solidifies.
 They belong to each other and no one else.
-True, he must spend time among the other lilies, but at the end of each day he always returns to his fairest flower.
+True, he must spend time among the other lilies, but at the end of each day, he always returns to his fairest flower.

 - If Solomon is so eager to marry, why the year-long courtship?

 - Why didn’t he enter his own fiancee’s home?

 - Why is it better to address problems that arise before marriage instead of afterward?